Originally published: 4/19/2021.

 - Anita Krizzan

-Life has been tough for so long.
-As the course of the COVID-19 pandemic continues to drag on, it can be hard to be positive, but springtime has given us lots to look forward to.
+Life has been tough on many since the pandemic began, at times it can be hard to be positive, but springtime has given us lots to look forward to.
 Here are five big reasons to be cheerful this spring.

 1. The COVID-19 vaccination is making a difference